AppZard1/AppzardOffline/README.md

    ```
    netstat -ano | findstr :8888
    ```
-   In your prefered terminal, you will get a simmilar output:
+   In your prefered terminal, you will get a similar output:
    ```
     TCP    0.0.0.0:8888           0.0.0.0:0              LISTENING       17692
     TCP    YOUR_LOCAL_IP:60121        127.0.0.1:8888         TIME_WAIT       0
     TCP    YOUR_LOCAL_IP:63783        127.0.0.1:8888         TIME_WAIT       0
     ...
    ```
-   The last item in each line is the process PID, for example `17692`, we will use this to kill the process.
+   The last item in each line is the process PID, for example, `17692`, we will use this to kill the process.
    Now, run:
    ```
-   # On windows CMD
+   # On Windows CMD
    taskkill /PID 17692 /F
    # On gitbash terminal
    tskill 17692